nitaybz/homebridge-sensibo-ac/README.md

 - Minimum and Maximum temperatures are taken from Sensibo API
 - Temperature unit (Celsius/Fahrenheit) is taken from Sensibo API
-- "AUTO" mode is available in the AC modes only if it is available in Sensibo app
+- "AUTO" mode is available (in the AC modes), and will only appear if it is available in the Sensibo app
-- "DRY" (dehumidifier) and "FAN" modes will create their own accessories, only if you have this ability in Sensibo app
+- "DRY" (dehumidifier) and "FAN" modes will create their own accessories, and will only appear if it is available in the Sensibo app
-- Fan Speed ("Rotation Speed" in the Home app) will show in the accessory settings, but only if you have this capability in Sensibo app
+- Fan Speed ("Rotation Speed" in the Home app) will show within the accessory sub-settings, and will only appear if it is available in the Sensibo app
-- Horizontal Swing capability in Sensibo app will show up as a separate switch in the Home app (because there is no other way to control horizontal swing)
+- Horizontal Swing will create a separate switch in the Home app (because there is no other way to control horizontal swing), and will only appear if it is avaiable in the Sensibo app
-- Vertical Swing ("Oscillate" in the Home app) will show in the accessory sub-settings, but only if you have this capability in Sensibo app
+- Vertical Swing ("Oscillate" in the Home app) will show in the accessory sub-settings, and will only appear if it is available in the Sensibo app
 - Use `"ignoreHomeKitDevices": true` to automatically ignore, skip or remove HomeKit supported devices like Sensibo Air and Sensibo Pure.
 For example if you have added them to the Home app directly.

 ### State polling